 The name Anaheim refers to a mild variety of the New Mexican chile and is a member of the Capsicum genus.
 New Mexico chile varieties were developed in the state by Dr. Fabian Garcia about 100 years ago.
 They got the name 'Anaheim' when a farmer named Emilio Ortega brought these seeds to the Anaheim, California area in the early 1900's.
-Today, Arizona produces large numbers of Anaheim chilis, genetically improved for consistency in heat, color, and are meatier.
+Today, Arizona produces large numbers of Anaheim chilis, genetically improved for consistency in color, heat, and are more meaty.

-Anaheim pepper heat typically ranges from 500 to 2,000 on the Scoville heat scale.
+Anaheim pepper heat generally ranges from 500 to 2,000 on the Scoville heat scale.